freezedev/lyria-template/README.md

 ---------------

 Prerequisites:
-Node.js 0.10 or higher needs to be installed
+Node.js 0.10 or higher (or iojs) needs to be installed

 Go ahead and download the latest template version.
 Navigate into the folder where extracted the template and run `npm install`.